ewaybotYan/liblooklike/doc/papers/tutorial12.md

 allocating memory
 -----------------

-The memory model of OpenCL is more complicated than in a stadard computer.
+The memory model of OpenCL is more complicated than in a standard computer.
 For example, data can be split or shared implicitly between devices.
 More generally there is an abstraction layer between the real memory management inside the computation device and the OpenCL interface.
 The purpose of this complex system is to make parallelization possible in the device without low level hardware